YuJianrong/fast-array-diff/README.md

 }
 ```

-* `editScript(arrayOld, arrayNew, compareFunc?)` - get the edit script which transform from old array to the new.
+* `getPatch(arrayOld, arrayNew, compareFunc?)` - Get the patch array which transform from old array to the new.

     Return an array of edit action.
 Like this: